 Our School is inspired and guided by different educational approaches and practices from around the world.

-We are inspired by the educational philosophy of His Majesty King Bhumibol Adulyadej, Inquiry-Based Learning, Expeditionary Learning, Reggio Emilia, and Finnish Education.
+We are inspired by the educational philosophy of His Majesty King Bhumibol Adulyadej, Inquiry-Based Learning, Expeditionary or Experiential Learning, Reggio Emilia, and Finnish Education.

 His Majesty King Bhumibol Adulyadej